Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Setup: Astrophysical environment and GW memory

 \subsection{Astrophysical environment}

 Astrophysical studies suggest that DM constitutes a major component of the universe and may form overdense regions with steep power-law profiles\textemdash DM spikes\textemdash around black holes \cite{Gondolo:1999ef}.
 The existence and configuration of these profiles strongly depend on the black hole's formation history, particularly post-merger events \cite{Eda:2014kra}.
 Although such structures around supermassive black holes get depleted with time due to mergers of galaxies and other dynamical processes, they may persist around IMBHs that have not undergone any merger events in their evolutionary history \cite{Eda:2014kra}.
 Therefore, we consider central IMBHs, with masses in the range $(10^2 - 10^4) M_{\odot}$, embedded in DM environments.
-To comprehensively assess the impact of environments on GW memory, we model the surrounding DM distributions with DM minispike and the NFW profiles and analyze their effect on the system's dynamics.
+To comprehensively assess the impact of environmental conditions on GW memory, we model the surrounding DM distributions using DM minispike profile and analyze their effects on the system's dynamics.